 CrossPurpose is a non-profit organization abolishing relational, economic, and spiritual poverty through career and community development.

-At the same time, we desired to provide aftercare programs for those who were being released from incarceration and in 2009, with an ex-offender, helped launch Strong Tower, where we provided a computer lab, job referrals, a midweek church service and a welcoming and loving environment for a group of people who have limited places to go for help.
+At the same time, we desired to provide aftercare programs for those who were being released from incarceration.
+In 2009 we helped launch Strong Tower, where we provided a computer lab, job referrals, a midweek church service, and a welcoming and loving environment for a group of people who have limited places to go for help.